dominant-strategies/quai-docusaurus/docs/participate/node/run-a-node.md

 #### Using a CLI Torrent Client

 We recommend using an open source torrent client like [Transmission](https://transmissionbt.com/) to download the snapshot.
+You can also use other torrent clients like [qBittorrent](https://www.qbittorrent.org/).
 To install Transmission and download the snapshot, follow the steps below:

 ```bash
 # Install transmission